kumarseenigouder/Personal-AI-assistant/README.md

 # Personal-AI-assistant
 ## AI-powered personal assistant  is Jarvis that can perform a variety of tasks.
 It is designed to simplify your daily routine by automating repetitive tasks, providing information by wikipedia, and assisting with various actions.
-This readme file contains instructions on how to set up and use Jarvis on your local machine.
+This readme file contains instructions on how to set up and use Jarvis on your local machine this project is bulit in python.

 # Prerequisites
 ## Before getting started with Jarvis, make sure you have the following: